Sharing market data and interacting with rural farmers made easy

 Farmerline has made interacting with rural farmers a lot easier.
 It has developed a platform that communicates with a network of 200,000 farmers in their native languages while collecting data.
 The platform provides farmers with valuable market data, while also enabling companies like Hershey’s to gather farm-level information.

 Co-founder Alloysius Attah explains the basic premise of the product, “The tool is about communication.
 It provides farmers with services that helps them sell more food, anything from weather forecasts to market prices, in a way they understand and can use.”
 Farmerline’s system generates automated phone calls, and the “content and language is different depending on the country the farmer is in.”
 Attah elaborates, “The farmers simply pick up a call and listen to a message.
-It’s a powerful way to communicate timely and valuable information, without farmers needing advanced literacy skills.”
+It’s a powerful way to communicate timely and valuable information.”

 Co-founder Alloysius.
 Credit: Farmerline